intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

 group that is their ancestor.
 These are called "MON" groups in the rest of this document.

-Removing a directory will move all tasks and cpus owned by the group it represents to the parent.
+Removing a directory will move all tasks, cpus and devices owned by the group it represents to the parent.
 Removing one of the created CTRL_MON groups will automatically remove all MON groups below it.

 Moving MON group directories to a new parent CTRL_MON group is supported